thejaxonhill/tarot-card-api/README.md

 # Tarot Card API
-This project is a Java Spring Boot web server that for Tarot Card information and images.
+This project is a Java Spring Boot web server for Tarot Card information and images.